Owl81001/Truly-Performed/README.md

 **About**

-Truly Optimized is an optimized modpack which focuses mostly on performance while having [Optifine-Parity features](https://lambdaurora.dev/optifine_alternatives/).
+Truly Optimized is an optimized modpack which focuses mostly on performance with a few QOL mods.
 **Performance**

 Truly Optimized and uses the best [optimisation mods](https://github.com/TheUsefulLists/UsefulMods) which will improve performance.